Republicans Reportedly Worried Donald Trump Will Lose In 2020, Focused On Preserving Senate Majority

 “The socialism charge in particular works well with some of the soft Republican voters, suburban voters that Republicans have struggled with in the Trump era… so I think you’ll see a lot of Republican candidates talk about the Senate being the last firewall,” the strategist said.

-Echoing the sentiment expressed by Republicans on Capitol Hill, the strategist added that the GOP will stay focused on defending the Senate, because it is a “safer bat” than the House, or the presidential race.
+Echoing the sentiment expressed by Republicans on Capitol Hill, the strategist added that the GOP will stay focused on defending the Senate because it is a “safer bat” than the House or the presidential race.